Lifespan: Bunmei 9 (1477) to 9/8 of Tenbun 24 (1555)

 Challenges from the Ikkō sect of Kaga

 In the spring of 1506, Rengo, the chief priest of the Honsen Temple in Kaga issued a written declaration to his followers to overthrow the Nagao clan in Etchū Province and the Hatakeyama of Noto Province.
 By the summer, the conflict had spread to Echizen as well.
 Warrior monks from Kaga, Etchū, and Noto converged with followers of the Kai clan to support local uprisings by members of the Ikkō sect to launch an invasion of Echizen.
-In his role as the commanding general, Norikage led the Asakura army along with allied troops to confront the invading forces in the Battle at the Kuzuryū River.
+In his role as the commanding general, Norikage led the Asakura army along with allied troops to confront the invading forces at the Battle of Kuzuryūgawa.
 The invaders may have totaled as many as 30,000 men against an Asakura army of approximately 11,000 troops.
 A fierce conflict ensured in the area of the Kuzuryū River.
-Norikage launched a surprise nighttime attack at Naka no Gō, causing a collapse of the Ikkō forces and their retreat to Kaga Province.
+Norikage launched a surprise nighttime attack at Naka-no-Gō, causing a collapse of the Ikkō forces and their retreat to Kaga Province.

 Fostering prosperity for the Asakura clan

-In 1517, Norikage deployed under orders from the bakufu to Wakasa and Tango provinces in support of the Takeda clan, shugo of Wakasa, to suppress a rebellion by the Hemi clan of Wakasa and the Nobunaga clan, shugodai of Tango.
+In 1517, Norikage deployed under orders from the bakufu to Wakasa and Tango provinces in support of the Takeda clan, the military governor of Wakasa, to suppress a rebellion by the Hemi clan of Wakasa and the Nobunaga clan, the deputy military governor of Tango.
 In 1525, Norikage intervened in an internal conflict in Mino Province to counter Azai Sukemasa, cooperating with the Rokkaku and proceeding to Odani Castle.
-Over a five-month period, he supervised the reconstruction and expansion of the 金吾嶽 on the castle grounds, maintained a base, and served as mediator between the Rokkaku and Azai clans.
+Over a five-month period, he supervised the reconstruction and expansion of the Kingo Peak on the castle grounds, maintained a base, and served as mediator between the Rokkaku and Azai clans.
 Norikage proved to be very helpful to Sukemasa, forging strong bonds between the Asakura and the Azai.

 Through these actions, Norikage firmly established the prominence of the Asakura clan, having an influence that reached to the central authorities of the bakufu.
 In 1527, Norikage assigned the role of governor of the Tsuruga District to his son-in-law, Asakura Kagetoshi, while continuing to serve as the military head of the clan.